anon-blue/anon.blue/README.txt

                      ##    ##  ##  ##    #  ##
                      ####  ######    ###    ######

-                                              It's beautiful your 3"""
-                                                   LOVE U 2 - LOVE THIS BLUE
+                                              It's beautiful your 3""" Is this r eally you or a robot?
+Ah, I was so sure about that LOVE U 2 - LOVE THIS BLUE
-            THIS IS RED ()()()() messag  in a bottle that says "WHERE ARE THE TO this is what we asked for people. this is wahat we wanted.
+            THIS IS RED ()()()() messag  in a bottle that says "WHERE ARE THE TO ILETS". it's a robot.
+I think. ple. this is wahat we wanted.
                                     dont know if thatthis ironic or not oh rhthe n your welcome i feel you should spacebabehind is ok t
   Your MOTHER WAS AMAZING                                    thank you for her